Liouville theorem for bounded harmonic functions on manifolds and graphs satisfying non-negative curvature dimension condition: Introduction

-For any weighted graph $G=(V,E,m,\mu),$ we define the \emph{Laplacian} $\Delta$ as It is known, see Keller and Lenz \cite{KellerLenz12}, that this defines a bounded linear operator on $\ell^2(V,m)$ if and only if From another point of view, for a weighted graph $G$, it associates with a Dirichlet form with respect to the Hilbert space $\ell^2(V,m),$ where the form domain $D(Q)$ is defined as the completion of $C_0(V)$ under the norm $\|\cdot\|_Q$ given by see \cite{KellerLenz12}.
+For any weighted graph $G=(V,E,m,\mu),$ we define the \emph{Laplacian} $\Delta$ as It is proven by Keller and Lenz \cite{KellerLenz12} that $\Delta$ is a bounded linear operator on $\ell^2(V,m)$ if and only if From another point of view, for a weighted graph $G$, it associates with a Dirichlet form with respect to the Hilbert space $\ell^2(V,m),$ where the form domain $D(Q)$ is defined as the completion of $C_0(V)$ under the norm $\|\cdot\|_Q$ given by see \cite{KellerLenz12}.
 We denote by $\mathcal{L}$ the infinitesimal generator of the Dirichlet form $Q$ and by $P_t=e^{t\mathcal{L}}$ the corresponding $C_0$-semigroup.
 For a locally finite graph, the generator $\mathcal{L}$ coincides with the Laplacian $\Delta$ on the domain of generator $D(\mathcal{L})$ which contains $C_0(V),$ i.e. $\mathcal{L}f=\Delta f,$ for any $f\in D(\mathcal{L})$, see \cite[Theorem~6~and~9]{KellerLenz12}.

 Note that the weights $\mu$ and $m$ determine the properties of the Laplacian and the semigroup.
 Given the edge weights $\mu,$ typical choices of $m$ are of particular interest: \begin{itemize}\item $m(x)=\sum_{y:y\sim x}\mu_{xy}$ for any $x\in V$ and the associated Laplacian is called the normalized Laplacian. \item $m\equiv1$ and the Laplacian is called the physical (or combinatorial) Laplacian. \end{itemize}